Quantum Cramer-Rao Precision Limit of Noisy Continuous Sensing: Time-evolving Block Decimation Algorithm for Solving the Generalized Replica Master Equation

-On such an open-boundary lattice, the initial state of the GRME \eqref{eq:replicaME} is a product state of all sites, $\varrho(0)=\otimes_{\alpha=1}^{m+2} \rho^{(\alpha)}(0)\equiv \otimes_{\beta=1}^{m+2}\rho^{(\beta)}(0)$.
-The two-replica evolution operators $V_{\alpha,\alpha+1}(dt)$ in Eq.~\eqref{eq:TEBD} are represented by $m$ gates acting on \emph{next-nearest-neighbor} sites of the lattice, plus two \emph{nearest-neighbor} gates associated with the open boundaries, cf.~Fig.~\ref{fig:fig_app_5}(b).
+On such an open-boundary lattice, the initial state of the GRME [cf. Eq.~\eqref{eq:replicaME} of the main text] is a product state of all sites, $\varrho(0)=\otimes_{\alpha=1}^{m+2} \rho^{(\alpha)}(0)\equiv \otimes_{\beta=1}^{m+2}\rho^{(\beta)}(0)$.
+The two-replica evolution operators $V_{\alpha,\alpha+1}(dt)$ in Eq.~\eqref{eq:TEBD} of the main text are represented by $m$ gates acting on \emph{next-nearest-neighbor} sites of the lattice, plus two \emph{nearest-neighbor} gates associated with the open boundaries, cf.~Fig.~\ref{fig:fig_app_5}(b).
 The two nearest-neighbor gates can be conveniently implemented, whereas the $m$ next-nearest-neighbor gates can be reduced to nearest-neighbor ones via swap operation between adjacent sites~\cite{PAECKEL2019167998}.
 The discrete-time propagation $\varrho(\Theta,t)\to\varrho(\Theta,t+dt)$ consists of implementation of all the $m+2$ Trotter gates, followed by truncation of the dimension of each bond $(\beta,\beta+1)$ to be below some threshold $\chi$.
 This results in a MPS representation of $\varrho(\Theta,t)$ on the open-boundary lattice,